Friday, September 15, 2017

 We turned into that lot and caught their shuttle around 2 pm.
 They said their last shuttle from Lake Louise will be at 6 pm and we should be careful not to miss it and we should look out for overflow parking.
 We got down at Lake Louise, surprisingly it was not that crowded.

 Named for Queen Victoria’s fourth daughter, Lake Louise is a lovely sight.
-The lake was previously known as Ho-Run-Num-Nay (the Lake of Lake of Little Fishes) by the Stoney Nakoda First Nations people.
+The lake was previously known as Ho-Run-Num-Nay (the Lake of Little Fishes) by the Stoney Nakoda First Nations people.
 The hanging Victoria Glacier and an amphitheatre of rugged peaks provide an imposing backdrop to the lake, which is about 2.5 kilometres (1.5 miles) long and 90 metres (295 feet) deep.

 During the summer the lake is an intense shade of turquoise, the result of light refracting off the rock flour (glacier silt) deposited in the lake by glacier run off.
 The color of the lake is most vibrant in July and August when the flow of the melt water is at its highest.
 It is at an elevation of 1,750 metres (5,740 feet).